Jakobeha/nominalscript.coq/README.md

 `opam install nominalscript`, or `opam install .` within this directory, should work.

-If not, this follows the standard Coq package structure: run `./configure.sh` to generate a makefile from `_CoqProject`, and then `make` to build the coq sources.
+If not, this follows the standard Coq package structure: run `./configure.sh` to generate a makefile, and then `make` to build the coq sources.

 ## Project Structure